Formatting Image - Ignore Formatting Image - Ignore

 Pleased to meet you ➔ Mannaseo bangapseumnida (formal)

-Saying "Good Bye" in Korean:
+Saying "Good Bye" from English to Korean

 Goodbye ➔ Annyeong (informal)